Welcome to today's edition of the Rush 24-7 podcast.

 You don't build a career on part-time jobs.

-And the fundamental reason why all this is happening is the pie that everybody wants a piece of.
+And the fundamental reason why all this is happening is the pie that everybody wants a piece of, that's just the private sector.

-When we talk about getting your piece of the pie, that's this is the name for the economy, the private sector.
+When we talk about getting your piece of the pie, this is the name for the economy, the private sector.

-Well, when the government comes in and absorbs one-sixth of it in the health care takeover called Obamacare, pie gets smaller.
+Well, when the government comes in and absorbs one-sixth of it in the healthcare takeover called Obamacare, pie gets smaller.

-As government grows, where does it how does it grow?
+As government grows, how does it grow?

 What's government do?